yuki-961004/binaryRL/README.md

 )
 ```

 The reinforcement learning model will generate a column called `Rob_Choose`, indicating what the reinforcement learning algorithm would choose when faced with this option.
-Similarly, it will also calculate the consistency between the robot's and human's decisions, including the log-likelihood (logL) and accuracy.
+Similarly, it will also calculate the consistency between the robot's and human's decisions, including the log-likelihood and accuracy.

 <!---------------------------------------------------------->